sparkle-project/sparkle-project.github.io/documentation/index.md

   * Avoid placing your app inside another folder in your archive, because copying of the folder as a whole doesn't remove the quarantine.
   * Avoid putting more than just the single app in the archive.

 If your app is running from a read-only mount, you can encourage (if you so desire) your user to move the app into /Applications.
-Some frameworks, although not officially sanctioned, exist for this purpose.
+Some frameworks, although not officially sanctioned here, exist for this purpose.
 Note Sparkle will not by default automatically disturb your user if an update cannot be performed.

 Sparkle supports updating from DMG, ZIP archives, tarballs, and installer packages, so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.